jadebono/DLT5141/html/css.md

 ### `Class and ID Selectors`

-1. **Class Selector (.classname):** Targets elements with a specific class attribute.
+1. **Class Selector (.classname):** Starts with a dot (.) and targets elements with a specific class attribute.
 Multiple elements can have the same class.

 ```css
 .my-cool-button {